rkoesters/rkoesters.github.io/projects.md

 title: Projects
 ---

-Here is a collection of programming projects that I have worked on in my free time.
+Here is a subset of the programming projects that I have worked on in my free time.

 ---